Forsyth, Illinois

 Forsyth is a village in Macon County, Illinois, United States.
 Its population was 3,734 at the 2020 census, up from 3,490 in 2010.
 It is included in the Decatur, Illinois Metropolitan Statistical Area.

 History

-The settlement of Forsyth dates to around 1854, when the Illinois Central Railroad came through Macon County.
-The village is named after Col. Robert Forsyth, the first general freight agent of the Illinois Central Railroad.
+The village was established around 1854 with the arrival of the Illinois Central Railroad in Macon County.
+The village is named in honor of Colonel Robert Forsyth, the first general freight agent for the Illinois Central Railroad.